cryptopunksnotdead/punks.starter/README.md

-## Collection №2 -  One Hundred Dodge Pixel Art Punks
+## Collection №2 -  One Hundred Pixel Art Punks

 Let's take on a bigger pixel art collection.
 Let's try one hundred punks in the classic 24x24 format...
 To be continued...